Top 6 Algarve Lighthouses to Visit for Stunning Views

 Why Would One Visit the Lighthouses of Algarve?

-Rich Maritime History: Many of the lighthouses, which date back to the 19th century, are deeply ingrained in history They provide a window through Portugal's nautical past and the need of properly guiding ships around the coast.
+Rich Maritime History: Many of the lighthouses, which date back to the 19th century, are deeply ingrained in history.
+They provide a window through Portugal's nautical past and the need for properly guiding ships around the coast.

 Many of these lighthouses are situated in quiet, remote areas that would be ideal for anyone looking for a serene escape surrounded by landscape.